Biden visits New Hampshire in effort to shore up bridges, Democrats’ fortunes

 Ms. Hassan received a major boost a week ago when Republican Gov. Chris Sununu, seen as the GOP’s top recruit to capture the seat, announced instead he will seek reelection to a fourth term.
 He had been leading Ms. Hassan in hypothetical polling matchups.

 Ms. Hassan raised nearly $3 million in the third quarter and entered October with $6.5 million in cash on hand, the largest amount for any Senate candidate in state history at this point in the election cycle.
-Republicans now appear to be pinning their hopes on retired Army Gen. Don Bolduc, a decorated Afghanistan war veteran who trailed the incumbent by 5 points in last month’s poll.
+Republicans now appear to be pinning their hopes on retired Army Gen. Don Bolduc, a decorated Afghanistan War veteran who trailed the incumbent by 5 points in last month’s poll.

 The National Republican Senatorial Committee released a new digital ad Tuesday in four states, including New Hampshire.
-Entitled “Nightmare,” the ad focuses on Mr. Biden and the Democrats’ recent setbacks such as the statewide elections in Virginia, showing a video of the president appearing to nap at a recent climate-change summit.
+Titled “Nightmare,” the ad focuses on Mr. Biden and the Democrats’ recent setbacks such as the statewide elections in Virginia, showing a video of the president appearing to nap at a recent climate-change summit.

 “When Joe Biden dozes off in meetings, is it sweet dreams or nightmares?” the announcer intones.
 “Joe Biden and Senate Democrats are in for a rude awakening.”